Al-Arayes Pond

-Al-Arayes Pond or Al-ʿAra'is Pond (Note: In the regional dialect, the name is pronounced as (Al-Arayes), while in classical Arabic, it is pronounced as (Al-ʿAra'is).) (بركة العرايس) is a natural water body located in the village of Malka, within the Bani Kinanah district of Irbid Governorate in northern Jordan.
+Al-Arayes Pond (بركة العرايس) or Al-Ara'is Pond (بركة العرائس) is a natural water body located in the village of Malka, within the Bani Kinanah district of Irbid Governorate in northern Jordan.
 Situated approximately 500 meters south of the Yarmouk River and near the Jordanian Hamma and Al-Wehda Dam, the pond lies opposite the Golan Heights, with the Yarmouk River serving as the boundary.

-Renowned as one of the largest ponds in the Arab world, the ِAl-Arayes Pond holds significant ecological and geographical importance within Jordan.
-It is distinguished by its unique location, which makes it an ideal destination for recreation and eco-tourism.
-It serves as a vibrant reservoir of biodiversity in Jordan.
-Situated in the warm region of the Mediterranean biome, the pond lies along the migratory path of various bird species.
-Nestled among a series of mountains, it is home to diverse and rare wildlife, including many endangered animals and birds.

-The surrounding area is rich with dense vegetation, featuring prominent tree species such as oak, hawthorn, serviceberry, and maple.
-The pond and its environs are also home to over a thousand species of herbaceous plants, representing the rich flora of the Mediterranean region.
-Additionally, the ِAl-Arayes Pond is a critical habitat for most of the reptile species recorded in Jordan.

 Geographical features

 The pond covers a surface area of about 10 dunum, with the surrounding area encompassing around 32 km2.
 Its depth is estimated to be 50 m, with a maximum depth of 60 m.
 The primary source of water for Al-Arayes Pond is rainfall, and it is utilized for irrigating nearby agricultural lands.
 The Royal Society for the Conservation of Nature states that Birket Al Arayes occupies a unique ecological location and preserves numerous wildlife species (both animal and plant) that have become endangered due to the advancement of human civilization.
 Its significance is also heightened by the fact that it remains filled with water year-round, thanks to a spring at its bottom.